UIUC-iSchool-DataViz/is445_spring2021/week06/lecture06.md

  * Things to think about:
     * Can you keep the x and y ranges static on the line plot?
     * Can you change the style?

+notes:
+Hint for those in class -- check out pivot tables with pandas, it might get you close to where you want to be with filtering your data!

 ---